kirill-konshin/next-redux-wrapper/README.md

 });
 ```

 :warning: `req` and `res` are not available if `getInitialProps` is called on client side during navigation.
-And the actions dispatched from `getInitialProps` will be dispatched on client side, as well as hydration.
+And the actions dispatched from `getInitialProps` will be dispatched on client side, as well as `HYDRATE` action.
+Your hydration reducer can ignore the `HYDRATE` action if it considers it redundant.

-## `App.getInitialProps`
+### `App.getInitialProps`

 :warning: Not recommended! :warning: